MindfulMinun/benjic.xyz--legacy/index.md

 The [video](https://github.com/MindfulMinun/xyz-custom-elements) and [audio](https://codepen.io/MindfulMinun/pen/vRjPwP) players above were both created by yours truly.
 I've also made [layouts][layout] and other [HTML things][projects].

-Near the end of my Sopohmore year, I went on to focus on Node.js, a back-end JavaScript runtime.
+Near the end of my Sophomore year, I went on to focus on Node.js, a back-end JavaScript runtime.
 Here, I picked up CoffeeScript, a Python-esque language that transpiles to JavaScript.
 With these, I created [Haruka][haruka], a Discord bot.

 This year, I've worked some more with Node.js and created [@NichijouEbooks][NichijouEbooks], a Twitter bot that posts randomly-formulated strings from quotes taken from the Nichijou anime.
 [Her repository is also on GitHub.](https://github.com/MindfulMinun/nichijouebooks)
 </section>